sawyerwatts/Checklists/security.md

 Systems may need to be written such that they can handle spikes in volume, even real volume, such as utilizing queues to defer DB mutations like CQRS.
+Additionally, consider how client/user inputs can determine the amount of used memory and cycles.

 ### Elevation of Privilege